Kevin Pillar Player Props: Braves vs. Marlins

 Kevin Pillar At The Plate

-- Pillar has a double, a home run and two walks while hitting .211.
+- Pillar has two doubles, a home run and two walks while hitting .214.

-- In seven of 12 games this year, Pillar has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of 12 games, and in 2.5% of his plate appearances.

-- He has scored in three games this year (25.0%), but has had no multi-run games.
+- Pillar has driven in a run in four games this season (30.8%), but has had no multiple-RBI games.

+- He has scored in three of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.